Azure-Samples/terraform-github-actions/README.md

 3. **Add GitHub Secrets**

+    _Note: While none of the data about the Azure identities contain any secrets or credentials we still utilize GitHub Secrets as a convenient means to paramaterize the identity information per environment._

     Create the following secrets on the repository using the `read-only` identity:

     - _AZURE_CLIENT_ID_ : The application (client) ID of the app registration in Azure